theorangepotato/programming-languages-2019/Lab1-Lambda-Calculus/README.md

 9) Run `stack build`.
 Debug the interpreter if it does not compile.

 10) Write a test program and save it in test/test.lc.
-Run the test program via `../stack exec LambdaNewfeature-exe ../test/test.lc'.
+Run the test program via `../stack exec LambdaNat-exe ../test/test.lc'.
 If not all tests run according to what you expect go back to 7).

 11) Release your new programming language.